Home

 (1812-1909)

-Burget Miner was born in Maryland on June 12, 1812, the son of John and Mary Magdalena (Kohl) Minard Sr. He was a prominent carpenter in western Ohio whose tall marker in the family's plot of graves, seen here, suggests that he had a successful and lucrative career.
-(The marker is under inspection by cousin Eugene Podraza in 2002.)
+Burget Miner was born in Maryland on June 12, 1812, the son of John and Mary Magdalena (Kohl) Minard Sr. He was a prominent carpenter in western Ohio who is profiled in the book, A History of Cleveland, Ohio.
+Burget's tall grave marker suggests that he had a successful and lucrative career.

-It's thought Burget's name actually was an Americanized form of the German "Burkhardt," also the name of an uncle and several cousins who went by "Burket."
+It's thought Burget's name actually was an Americanized form of the German "Burkhardt," also the name of an uncle and several cousins who went by the variation "Burket."

-The Miners first lived in Unity Twp., Columbiana County circa 1840, when their names appear there on the federal census.
-(Burget's brother Jacob Minor also resided in Unity Twp. for many years, as did Sarah's sister Eliza A. Augustine.)
+The Miners first lived in Unity Township, Columbiana County circa 1840, when their names appear there on the federal census.
+(Burget's brother Jacob Minor also resided in Unity Township for many years, as did Sarah's sister Eliza A. Augustine.)

-As with many parents of that era, they worried when son David enlisted in the Army and served in the Civil War.
-He was a member of the 15th Ohio Volunteer Infantry, Company H, where he was a corporal.
+As with many parents of that era, they worried when son Nesbit enlisted in the Army and served in the Civil War.
+The son was a member of the 15th Ohio Volunteer Infantry, Company H, where he was a corporal.
 The regiment saw action at Chickamauga, Pickett’s Mills, Stone River and Resaca.
 David later was a pioneer settler of Nebraska and Kansas.

-Son in law Charles W. DeMoss also served in the Civil War, in Company H of the 139th OH Infantry and Company K of the 46th OH Infantry.
-Among the major battles in which the 46th OH fought were at Shiloh, Kenesaw Mountain and Atlanta.
+Son in law Charles W. DeMoss also served in the Civil War, in Company H of the 139th Ohiio Infantry and Company K of the 46th Ohio Infantry.
+Among the major battles in which the 46th Ohio fought were at Shiloh, Kenesaw Mountain and Atlanta.
 Sadly, just a year after the war, Charles died.
 His was laid to rest in the Woodland Cemetery, and in about 1895 his remains were relocated to the Miner family plot there.

 After the death of son in law DeMoss, Burget purchased the DeMoss town lot #303 in 1869.
 He then deeded it back to his widowed daughter.

 The Miners surely must have attended the annual Van Wert County Fair, which today continues to be a popular event.
-The rare old promotional postcard seen here is dated 1909 and reads: "There Will Be 'Some Pumpkins' at the Van Wert County Fair...
+The rare old promotional postcard seen here is dated 1909 and, featuring an exaggerated illustration of oversized pumpkins, reads: "There Will Be 'Some Pumpkins' at the Van Wert County Fair...
 Alex.
 Mentzer, Pres...
 E.V.
 Walborn, Sec'y."

 Widowed daughter Eliza married William Cornwell in December 1872, and moved together to Nebraska.
 After completing the move, in 1880, Eliza granted her father power of attorney to complete the sale of Van Wert real estate that she owned.